Ubiquiti-App/UCRM-plugins/plugins/sms-twilio/README.md

 # SMS notifier - Twilio

-* This plugin sends clients SMS notifications on changes.
+* This plugin sends SMS notifications to clients.
+* SMS is triggered by an event which happened in UCRM, e.g. new invoice has been issued, or client's sevice became suspended.
-* It only sends to clients which have phone numbers in their contacts
+* It only sends SMS to clients having a phone number in their contacts.
 * [Twilio](https://www.twilio.com/) account is required to access its API.

 ## Configuration